-With disappointing Chinese trade data generating some negative sentiment, stocks are likely to move to the downside in early trading on Monday.
-The major index futures are currently pointing to a lower open for the markets, with the Dow futures down by 39 points.
+After ending the previous session sharply lower, stocks may see some further downside in early trading on Thursday.
+The major index futures are currently pointing to a moderately lower open for the markets, with the Dow futures down by 31 points.

 The European Central Bank left its key interest rates unchanged at a record low, after reducing them in a surprise move last month, as economic momentum in the euro area remains subdued.
 The Governing Council, led by President Mario Draghi, held the refinancing rate at a record low 0.05 percent following its policy meeting in Naples, Italy on Thursday.